 Where do you connect?

-I connect in person.
-One of my favorite ways to connect with other teachers is in casual, personal interactions.
+Connect in Person.
+One of the best ways to connect with other teachers is in casual, personal interactions.
 AKA – hanging out!
 I love it when my team of teachers decide to go out to lunch on a district PD day.
 Sometimes we even make a date to do dinner and drinks.
 Human connections – that’s what it’s all about.
 And that makes working together all the more comfortable and natural.

 Put two or more teachers together and you have an unending conversation about a myriad of topics.
-Just this morning, I was chatting it up with a principal who also lives in my town as we hung out on the sidelines of our sons’ flag football camp.
+I’ve been caught chatting it up with a teacher I was sitting next to at a manicurist’s shop, a principal on the sidelines of a football field and my kids’ teachers countless times at drop off or pick up for school activities.
 I always enjoy having real conversations with other educators!
 I’m not talking about “complaint sessions” (or whatever you may call them), but real chatter about what it is we do.

-I connect in arts-based professional development.
-In recent years, as my professional development has become more and more infused in the arts, I’ve noticed a great change in how I interact with the other teachers there.
+Connect in Arts-Based Professional Development.
+It is always amazing how many connections are made among teachers during arts-based PD.
+There’s a real difference in how teachers interact with one another at these workshops.
 In courses I’ve taken and those I have given, there seems to be a much deeper level of connectivity.
 I feel this is true for two reasons.

 2. We share a common bond in knowing the power of the arts.
 When you have had an experience yourself with how the arts have helped you develop as a person, you know the great potential it can have with your students.
-In great arts infused PD, teachers are encouraged to share those stories.
-I’ve found that when teachers share those moments when the arts have touch their lives (and in a couple cases in how the arts have been absent from them), people come closer together.
+In great arts-infused PD, teachers are encouraged to share those stories.
+When teachers share those moments when the arts have touch their lives (and in a couple cases in how the arts have been absent from them), people come closer together.

-The PD I am most looking forward to this summer is the Teacher Art Retreat!
-This August 13-15, teachers will come together to create art, make music, share ideas and connect in so many ways.
-Last year’s retreat was amazing!
-We worked together to create poetry, we worked through the creative process as we designed and built our own box books, we drummed like crazy and we even laughed our way through some fun theatre games.
-We worked together and discussed best arts integration practices.
-And the best part about it was the connections we made.
+The PD I am most looking forward to is always the Teacher Art Retreat!
+At each retreat, teachers come together to create art, make music, share ideas and connect in many ways.
+Every year, summer and winter, the retreats are amazing!
+We work together to create and discuss the best arts integration practices.
+And the best part about these retreats are the connections we make time after time.

 When we throw ourselves into situations where we are truly connecting with other professionals, we come out better teachers!
 Whether that be online or in person, we need that.